California and United States law protect employees from workplace activities that mistreat them based on the following:

 While the facts and figures regarding setbacks or roadblocks for women in the workplace may be harrowing, they can also be a great help to you in a discrimination claim against your employer.
 The EEOC often accepts statistical evidence regarding an employer’s past practices as proof of unlawful discrimination.
 If your employer has policies that are neutral on their faces, but statistics show that those policies have consistently kept employees of a particular gender from getting hired or advancing, that employer has likely committed illegal, disparate impact discrimination.

 5. Age Discrimination

-Age discrimination—discrimination against someone over 40 years old—is one of the fastest-growing examples of discrimination in the workplace today.
+Age discrimination—discrimination against someone over who is 40 or older—is one of the fastest-growing examples of discrimination in the workplace today.
 Each year, more and more age discrimination charges are filed with the EEOC as the “baby boomer” generation ages and faces financial insecurity into retirement.

 6. Sexual Orientation Discrimination

 Discriminating against someone due to their sexual orientation or gender identity should never be tolerated in the workplace, yet it still occurs.
 We hear from clients who are harassed for their sexual orientation, who are made to feel unsafe at work, and whose supervisors deny them promotions because of who they are.

 Unfortunately, discrimination based on employees’ sexual orientations or affiliations with the LGBTQ+ community has increased in recent years, with the EEOC receiving 1,857 charges in 2020, 1,968 charges in 2021, and 2,229 charges in 2022.
 Workplace discrimination examples based on sexual orientation can take several forms, including:

 - Comments regarding whether an employee’s behavior is “masculine” or “feminine” enough;